- 1 Have you ever wonder: “How to get black hair color with henna?”

-- The longer you leave the paste on your hair, the more strongly the colour will settle in your hair.
+- The longer you leave the paste on your hair, the more strongly the color will settle in your hair.
 You can even leave it on overnight and sleep with a shower cap on.

 If your hair does not turn after the very first henna treatment, there is no reason to give it up altogether.
-A second time, maybe a week after the first henna treatment of your hair should give you the desired effect.
+A second time, maybe a week after the first henna treatment of your hair, should give you the desired effect.